benckx/roms-sd-sync/README.md

 # About

-Quick and dirty Python script to copy ROMs files from local folder to mounted SD card (to be placed handheld retro consoles, such as the RG351M).
+Quick and dirty Python script to copy ROMs files from local folder to mounted SD card (to be placed in handheld retro consoles, such as the Anbernic RG351M).

-Compare the source and target folder and output a `rsync` command for each file that exists in the source folder, but not in the target folder.
+Compare the source and target folder and output a list of `rsync` commands, one for each file that exists in the source folder, but not in the target folder.
+Files are filtered by extension (to avoid confusion with saved states).
 The script only adds files.